zaiisao/Documentation/en/Audio Broadcast/in-call_quality_unity.md

 title: Report In-call Statistics
 description: Call quality for Unity
 platform: Unity
-updatedAt: Thu Mar 19 2020 13:33:46 GMT+0800 (CST)
+updatedAt: Mon Jul 06 2020 04:02:27 GMT+0800 (CST)
 ---
 # Report In-call Statistics
 ## Introduction

 **After joining the channel**, the SDK triggers the following callbacks related to the call quality **once every two seconds**.
 You can see the last mile network quality, local statistics, audio quality, and video quality of the current call.

-<div class="alert note">Ensure that you implement a video call or an interactive broadcast in your project.
-For details, see <a href="https://docs.agora.io/en/Video/start_call_unity?platform=Unity">Start a Video Call</a> or <a href="https://docs.agora.io/en/Interactive%20Broadcast/start_live_unity?platform=Unity">Start a Video Broadcast</a>.</div>
+<div class="alert note">Ensure that you implement a video call or interactive video streaming in your project.
+For details, see <a href="https://docs.agora.io/en/Video/start_call_unity?platform=Unity">Start a Video Call</a> or <a href="https://docs.agora.io/en/Interactive%20Broadcast/start_live_unity?platform=Unity">Start Live Interactive Video Streaming</a>.</div>

 ## Network quality report